 The application found at profiles.ucr.edu is a campus wide centralized resource that pulls information from various identity management sources.
 Staff and faculty members can update their page with social media handles, a biography, publications, research areas, and awards.
 Students are not able to update any information per Human Resources.
 These profiles can be embedded into websites at the organization, division, and department level.
 Groups and research areas can also be embedded into a website.
 To create a Group or Research Area, the Profile Manager role will need to be given to the individual creating the group or research area in EACS.
+Profile Manager roles are granted through a department's SAA: View a list of UCR's SAAs, you must be on the campus network.

 Why is this beneficial to campus?